CGJennings/se3docs/docs/dm-debugger.md

 ![debugger connection settings](images/debugger-connect.png)

 To *connect to Strange Eons from the debugger manually*, switch to Strange Eons and look for the bug icon near the upper right corner.
-Hover over the icon and note the tool tip that appears.
+Hover over the icon and observe the note that pops up.
 It will say something like "Listening at 127.0.0.1:8888".
 The part after the colon is the port number.
 The part before the colon (and after *Listening at*) is the host name.
 Enter this information in the connection screen in the debugger app, and it should connect momentarily.

 ## The debugger

 Once the debugger has connected to Strange Eons, you can use it to inspect and walk through scripts.
 To do that, the script must first be *interrupted*.
 There are several ways to do this, depending on where you are when you start out.
 Here are some:

+> When a script is *interrupted*, in most cases Strange Eons will appear be frozen.
+It isn't really, it is just waiting for the script, and since the script is paused Strange Eons is effectively paused to.
+As soon as you let the script finish from the debugger, Strange Eons will "thaw" again and run normally.

 To *interrupt a script at the next opportunity from the debugger*, click the ![pause icon](images/debugger/pause.png) **Pause** button in the tool bar along the top of the window.